rafaqz/Rasters.jl/docs/src/index.md

 sweden_border = shapes.shapes[54]
 ```

 Then load raster data.
-We load some worldclim layers using RasterDataSources via
+We load some worldclim layers using `RasterDataSources` via
 Rasters.jl, and drop the Band dimension.

 ```@example mask
 climate = RasterStack(WorldClim{Climate}, (:tmin, :tmax, :prec, :wind); month=July)[Band(1)]
 ```

-`mask` denmark, norway and sweden from the global dataset using their border polygon,
+`mask` Denmark, Norway and Sweden from the global dataset using their border polygon,
 then trim the missing values.
 We pad `trim` with a 10 pixel margin.

 ```@example mask